randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 ### 3. Data Management
 - ✓ Local storage for all game data (player registration & stats complete)
 - ✓ Type-safe error handling with Result pattern
+- ✓ Complete adoption of Result pattern across codebase (no backward compatibility)
 - ⬜ Track game state and history with each connection
 - ⬜ Store player preferences
 - ⬜ Downloadable backup and restore functionality